18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 **Salary Range:**
 GS-{{ page.gs_level }} - ${{ page.salary_min }} to ${{ page.salary_max }}

-For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2018 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2018/general-schedule-gs-salary-calculator/).
 If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you applied to.

 **Location:**
 {{ page.location }}